carbaior/1151cycle/README.md

 ## How to use this program?

-NOTE: I'm sorry the current version is very slow, I will upload a much faster version soon.

-horoscycles needs the following libraries: numpy, skyfield and numpy.
-You can install them with pip: `pip install numpy skyfield numpy`
+horoscycles needs the skyfield library.
+You can install them with pip: `pip install skyfield`

 Then launch horoscycles.py: